afgodwin/ENGRI1120-Fall-2024/chapter-1-dir/money-balances.md

 ````

-Unfortunately, our intuitive valuation operator (net cash flows) does not implicitly consider (yet) the time of value of money.
+Unfortunately, our intuitive valuation operator (net cash flows) does not consider (yet) the time of value of money.
+Let's develop some tools to address this issue.

 ### Exchange rate model
 A useful mental model for the time value of money is to think of money from different time periods